Sean Lannon

 Sean M. Lannon (born March 3, 1974) is an American serial killer who killed at least five people in New Mexico and New Jersey, including his ex-wife, but has claimed to have killed 16.

 Crimes

 On March 5, 2021, the bodies of four people were found in a vehicle at the Albuquerque International Sunport parking garage.
-They were identified as Jennifer Lannon (née Whitman), 39, who was Lannon's ex-wife, Matthew Miller, 21, Jesten Mata, 40, and Randal Apostalon, 60, three of whom were reported missing in January.
+They were identified as Jennifer Lannon (née Whitman), 39, who was Lannon's ex-wife, Matthew Miller, 21, Jesten Mata, 40, and Randall Apostalon, 60, three of whom were reported missing in January.
 Three days later, 66-year-old Michael Dabkowski was found bludgeoned to death at his home in East Greenwich Township, New Jersey.
 Lannon was arrested two days later in Missouri after he was caught driving Dabkowski's car, which he had stolen.
 Following his arrest, he was brought back to New Jersey, where he claimed to have killed 16 people, 15 of whom were in New Mexico.
 Lannon also claimed to have been sexually abused as a minor by Dabkowski.